chewing/libchewing/README.md

 ### Bypass mode

-This mode is on whenever the preedit buffer is empty.
-This allows you to use movement keys (such as cursor keys and page up/page down) and popular key binding (Ctrl-A, Ctrl-S).
+This mode is active whenever the preedit buffer is empty.
+It enables the use of movement keys (such as cursor keys and page up/page down) and popular key bindings (such as Ctrl-A, Ctrl-S).

-For the brief usage of libchewing APIs, please check the simplified example implemented in file contrib/simple-select.c
+For a brief overview of using the libchewing APIs, please refer to the simplified example in the file `contrib/simple-select.c`.

 [1]: https://en.wikipedia.org/wiki/Bopomofo
 [2]: https://en.wikipedia.org/wiki/Pinyin